Sulaiman Shikoh

-Mirza Sulaiman Shikoh was a Mughal prince and the eldest son of Crown prince Dara Shikoh.
-He was exiled in May 1662 at Gwalior Fort on the orders of his paternal uncle, Emperor Aurangzeb.
+Mirza Sulaiman Shikoh (15 March 1635 – 16 May 1662) was a Mughal prince and the eldest son of crown prince Dara Shikoh.
+He was executed in May 1662 at Gwalior Fort on the orders of his paternal uncle, Emperor Aurangzeb.

 Early life

 Sulaiman Shikoh was born on 15 March 1635 to Prince Dara Shikoh and his wife Nadira Banu Begum.
 His mother was a Mughal princess and daughter of Parviz Mirza (son of Jahangir) and his first consort Jahan Begum.
 He was also the first grandchild of the then 43 year-old emperor, Shah Jahan.
 His paternal aunts included Jahanara Begum, Roshanara Begum and Gauharara Begum.
 His paternal uncles were Shah Shuja, Murad Bakhsh and Aurangzeb.

 He was called "Potay Miya" by his grandfather Shah Jahan.
 Sulaiman Shikoh had three brothers and three sisters, among Mumtaz Shikoh, Sipihr Shikoh and Jahanzeb Begum.

 In 1642, his father Dara Shikoh became the heir apparent to the Mughal throne.